Rugved-dev18/POLAR-NAV-X/docs/dataset.md

 **PolarNavX_XGBoost_Training**

 ### Dataset Purpose

 This dataset is the processed historical iceberg-movement dataset used to train the XGBoost trajectory prediction models in POLAR-NAV-X.

-The dataset provides historical iceberg positions and derived movement features that allow the model to learn relationships between an iceberg's previous movement and its future position.
+The dataset provides historical iceberg positions and derived movement features that allow the model to learn relationships between an iceberg's previous movement and its future position in the antartic Region

 The trained XGBoost models predict: